 Against my better judgment, I watched it.
-Actually, it was more like I miss watching Maggie Siu so much that I decided to watch it anyway, considering how it was a comedy after all so it shouldn’t be too bad, right?
-WRONG…it was really a torture, especially when I’m not a fan of the pairing.
+Actually, it was more like I missed watching Maggie Siu so much that I decided to watch it anyway, considering how it was a comedy after all so it shouldn’t be too bad, right?
+WRONG…it was a real torture, especially when I wasn’t a fan of the pairing.
 There were things to consider and enjoy YET I did not enjoy the storyline or some characters as much so it was hard to hang on.
-Lucky some characters keep me watching until the end OR at least tried to hold on.
+Lucky some characters kept me watching until the end OR at least tried to hold on.

 - Steven and Ching Hor Wai as mother and son.
 I really liked their relationship.
 Despite all the times Yung Kung upset her or made her mad, she was still able to forgive him.
 She raised him all those years and really cared for him, teaching him all the ropes, etc. He was rude and arrogant at times BUT I liked it that he respected her and treated her well.
 Also, must clap him on for staying with her at the end too.
 I felt it wasn’t just because of love that he wanted to stay BUT it was because of her.
 Their bond was important to him and he valued it very much.

 - Raymond and Shermon?
 Come on now!
 Honestly, I was rooting for them.
-For once, I want to see a pairing worth rooting for, just ’cause Natalie portrayed a bigger role doesn’t mean he has to end up with her.
-Raymond and Shermon do look cute together.
+For once, I want to see a pairing worth rooting for, just because Natalie portrayed a bigger role didn’t mean he had to end up with her.
+Raymond and Shermon did look cute together.

 - Lee Kwok Lun as Cheung Tin Hung.
-Though he did kidnap his sister BUT I could forgive him since he was just trying to get some money and go establish himself.
+Though he did kidnap his sister, I could forgive him since he was just trying to get some money and establish himself.
 He just wanted to do something to prove to his family that he wasn’t worthless.

 - Maggie Siu as Cheung Tin Ngo.
-I really liked her hard-working attitude though she was too much of a workaholic.
+I really liked her hardworking attitude though she was too much of a workaholic.
 BUT it was hard to blame her since she was the only one that her father could depend on.
 I thought her overly obsessed with cleanliness was funny.
-I don’t really agree with her being with Kent though.
-I meant they were funny together and all, but I just don’t like Kent’s arrogant streak at times.
-(Okay, he was smart BUT didn’t need to act so high and mighty.)
+I didn’t really agree with her being with Kent though.
+I meant they were funny together and all, but I just didn’t like Kent’s arrogant streak at times.
+(Okay, he was smart BUT he didn’t need to act so high and mighty.)

 - Koni Lui as Ma Cheuk Ling.
 I really liked her in here and found her NOT fake like some people.
 Yes, she was an undercover cop BUT she was so down to earth.
 She had to play that role since she needed to blend in YET it showed much more when she wasn’t being a cop anymore.
 She was professional when she met up with her supervisor and Raymond that one time.
 But other times, she was really lovable.